How to Watch the NBA on Tuesday: TV Channel, Game Times and Odds

 Today's NBA Games

-The Cavaliers look to pull of an away win at the Celtics on Tuesday at 7:30 PM ET.
+The Grizzlies go on the road to face the Pelicans on Tuesday at 7:30 PM ET.

 How to Watch